Abdelilah Hafidi: Club career

 Hafidi's performances drew more attention during the 2012–13 season.
 He scored 6 goals in the 2012–13 Botola, 2 goals in the Arab Champions League and 3 goals in the Throne Cup, and won his first trophies, the 2012 Throne Cup and the 2012–13 Botola.
 The latter qualified Raja directly to the 2013 FIFA Club World Cup, as Morocco was the host country of that year's tournament.

 These were the beginning of a total of 8 titles he won with Raja.
 He won his third after a draw with Libyan side Al-Hilal SC to win the 2015 UNAF Cup.
 In 2017, Raja defeated Difaâ Hassani El Jadidi to earn the 2017 Moroccan Throne Cup.

 He won the 2018 CAF Confederation Cup after defeating AS Vita Club in the final, which guaranteed them a spot in the 2019 CAF Super Cup that Raja will win after a 2–1 victory over Espérance Sportive de Tunis in Thani bin Jassim Stadium, Doha.
 In 2020, He won his second Botola title and the 2020 Arab Champions League after defeating Al-Ittihad 4–3 in penalties.
 In 2021, he achieved the 2021 CAF Confederation Cup after defeating JS Kabylie 2–1 in the final.
 Raja lost the 2021 CAF Super Cup against Al Ahly SC in penalties.

 On January 13, 2022, Raja CA announced Hafidi's departure to Al-Hazm F.C.
-Established himself as one of the best Moroccan players of his generationn he said goodbye after spending more than ten years with the club, winning 9 trophies and scoring 68 goals and 75 assists in 316 games.
+Established himself as one of the best Moroccan players of his generation he said goodbye after spending more than ten years with the club, winning 9 trophies and scoring 68 goals and 75 assists in 316 games.

 On January 29, 2023, Abdelilah Hafidi returns to Raja and signs a six-month renewable contract after leaving Al Hazm.

-International
+International career

-He made his debut for Morocco in the 2013 Africa Cup of Nations group stage game against South Africa, scored one in an eventual 2–2 draw that saw Morocco eliminated after three draws.
+Hafidi made his debut for Morocco in the 2013 Africa Cup of Nations group stage game against South Africa, scored one in an eventual 2–2 draw that saw Morocco eliminated after three draws.

 Hafidi represented Morocco in the 2018 African Nations Championship, helping his country to achieve the first chan title for Morocco after defeating Nigeria 4–0 in the final.

 He also took part in the 2020 African Nations Championship, helping his country to achieve the title and becoming the first and only country to win the Championship back to back after defeating Mali 2–0 in the final.